Curious about lab grown diamonds? Find out everything you need to know about lab diamonds and diamond alternatives.

 About Lab Grown Diamonds

-The expansion of diamond options available in the market today has led many consumers to wonder, “What is a lab created diamond?”
+The expansion of diamond options available in the market today has led many consumers to wonder, “Are lab diamonds real?”
 In the simplest sense, lab grown diamonds are diamonds that have been grown in a lab instead of being mined from the earth.
 They are chemically and optically identical to natural diamonds and are graded with the same scale.
-The FTC (Federal Trade Commission) recently amended their Jewelry Guides to rule that anything chemically identical to a mined diamond, is in fact, a diamond.
-So, lab grown diamonds are diamonds - it’s as easy as that.
+The FTC (Federal Trade Commission) recently amended their Jewelry Guides to rule that anything chemically identical to a mined diamond, is in fact, a real diamond.
+So, laboratory grown diamonds are diamonds – it’s as easy as that.

 In order to fully understand what lab grown diamonds are, it’s helpful to know the details of their composition and how they’re made.
-Just like natural diamonds from the earth, lab grown diamonds are made of carbon.
-Naturally, diamonds are formed under extreme heat and pressure over millions of years in the earth’s mantle.
-In a lab, diamonds are formed under those same conditions, only with the help of innovative technology.
+Before answering the question, “how are lab grown diamonds made?,” it’s important to note that just like naturally mined diamonds from the earth, lab grown diamonds are made of carbon.
+The diamond industry has traditionally relied on diamonds formed under extreme heat and pressure over millions of years in the earth’s mantle.
+In a lab, man-made diamonds are formed under those same conditions, only with the help of innovative technology.
 The result, both mined and lab, is a crystallized carbon structure.
+This technological advancement has provided consumers with a more sustainable and ethical option while maintaining the same quality and beauty they expect from traditional diamonds.

 Another comparison point of lab diamonds vs. real diamonds is quality across a number of optical factors.
-Also similar to mined diamonds, lab grown diamonds are graded by IGI (International Gemological Institute) Gemologists.
-Every stone is graded on the 4Cs of Diamond Quality: Cut, Color, Clarity and Carat Weight.
-Each stone, lab or mined, will come out completely unique.
-Due to this, the price of a diamond will vary depending on how well it performs in each of these categories.
+Similar to mined diamonds, laboratory grown diamonds are graded by IGI (International Gemological Institute) Gemologists on the 4Cs of Diamond Quality: Cut, Color, Clarity, and Carat Weight.
+Each stone, lab or mined, will come out completely unique, and the price of a diamond will vary depending on its performance in each of these categories.
+Furthermore, lab diamonds and natural diamonds can both pass a diamond test, which measures their thermal conductivity and helps confirm their authenticity as genuine diamonds.
+This tool provides peace of mind for consumers seeking to ensure they are purchasing a genuine diamond, whether it’s lab grown or mined, as reliable testing methods continue to be a critical aspect of the diamond industry.

 The Benefits of Lab Grown Diamonds

-One of the most significant advantages of lab grown diamonds - and a reason why many consumers choose lab created - is their ethical and environmental efficiency.
+One of the most significant advantages of lab grown diamonds – and a reason why many consumers choose lab created diamond rings – is their ethical and environmental efficiency.

 Unlike mined diamonds, lab created diamonds have minimal environmental impact.
 It takes considerably less energy to grow diamonds in a lab than it does to mine them from the earth.
 A one-carat mined diamond costs the planet between 88,000 and 176,000 pounds of displaced earth*.
 In contrast, each lab grown diamond can save the planet that much alone in displaced earth, plus the energy needed to move it.